BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 \\Data\Public\GustavDev\Timeline\Generated
 `

-These files control the timing of all elements required to play dialogue and cinematics, including the actual voice lines, character animations, the emotions the characters use, camera angles, sound effects, and more.
+These files control the timing of all elements required to play dialogue and cinematics, including the voice lines, character animations, the emotions the characters use, camera angles, sound effects, and more.
 They control all aspects of dialogue that require full animation and timing—which does not include moments where your character picks dialogue options!
 Those are found in the DialogsBinary files, which I'll cover shortly.

 A good way to think of the dialogue timeline files is to picture it like a movie!
 With each line of dialogue as a small scene within that movie.
 The code in the dialogue timeline files gives the game everything necessary to play those scenes, and what element of the scene play when.